Last Updated on September 3, 2024 by Rebecca Lake

 For example, if you need financial assistance to pay the bills or buy groceries, you might consider government programs for people who are struggling.

-Or if you need help working out a plan for managing your budget and debt, then you might look for a non-profit credit counselor to work with.
+Or if you need help working out a plan for managing your budget and debt, then you might look for a non-profit credit counselor or a financial advisor to work with.

 And sometimes the help you need might just be a friendly ear who can listen to your troubles.